Office of Equity and Inclusion-Professional Standards

 - Disseminate the district’s non-discrimination policy and complaint procedures to ensure they are posted in a visible location.

-- Conduct policy reviews at our schools and facilities to inform employees and anyone associated with the District of its non-discrimination policies and procedures and Code of Ethics.
+- Conduct policy reviews at our schools and facilities to inform employees and anyone associated with the District of its non-discrimination policies and procedures and the Principles of Professional Conduct.

-- Review requests, conduct site visits and make determinations as to the appropriate accommodation available with regard to requests for reasonable accommodations under the ADA.
+- Review requests, conduct site visits and make determinations as to appropriate accommodations available with regard to requests for reasonable accommodations under the ADAAA.

-- Develop programs and activities for students to give them an opportunity to gain personal skills and awareness around diversity, equity and inclusion.
-Such programs include Challenge Day, the SPIRIT (Student Problem Identification and Resolving Issues Together) Program and the Paper Clips Project, which gave students an opportunity to discuss the long-term consequences and devastating effects of hatred and intolerance.
+- Developed programs and activities for students to give them an opportunity to gain personal skills and awareness around diversity, equity, and inclusion.
+Such programs included Challenge Day, the SPIRIT (Student Problem Identification and Resolving Issues Together) Program and the Paper Clips Project, which gave students an opportunity to discuss the long-term consequences and devastating effects of hatred and intolerance.

-- Develop programs and initiatives for instructional staff and schools.
-This includes a pilot program involving three schools (Englewood High School, Southside Middle School, and Southside Estates Elementary School) that integrate social and emotional learning with academic learning to increase academic achievement and improve morale and productivity.
-The office has been working with 15 schools for two years to increase awareness, skills and processes to be integrated into classrooms and with adults related to equity.
+- Developed programs and initiatives for instructional staff and schools.
+This included a pilot program involving three schools (Englewood High School, Southside Middle School, and Southside Estates Elementary School) that integrated social and emotional learning with academic learning to increase academic achievement and improve morale and productivity.
+The office worked with 15 schools for two years to increase awareness, skills, and processes to be integrated into classrooms and with adults related to equity.

-- Develop diversity and cultural competence training and training related to the Principals of Professional Conduct and the district's process related to progressive discipline.
+- Currently developing diversity and cultural competence training and training related to the Principals of Professional Conduct and the district's process related to progressive discipline.

 - Complaint Procedures